-For those of you who aren’t aware, cankles is a term used to describe wide or swollen ankles–the swelling eliminates a distinction between your calves and ankles (hence the name.)
-While many women, and some men, complain about the way cankles look, it turns out that they could be a sign of more serious health issues.
+Lymphedema is a serious health problem.
+But many people don’t know that.
+Instead, they might think they just have cankles.
+Now, for those of you who aren’t aware, cankles is a term used to describe wide or swollen ankles–the swelling eliminates a distinction between your calves and ankles (hence the name.)
+Sometimes, people complain about elephant legs.
+This is another sign of lymphedema, but it just means the swelling extends beyond your ankle.
+(It’s also a sign that you’ve entered the last, and most dangerous, stage of lymphedema.)
+While many women, and some men, complain about the way their cankles or legs look, it turns out that they could both be a sign of more serious health issues.

 What Causes My Ankles to Swell?

 Swollen, puffy ankles are symptoms of several potentially serious vein conditions.
 For that reason, you should see your doctor at the first signs of lymphedema.
 That’s the only way to prevent serious complications.